 He wants to pay off his credit card debt, finish up everything in the house, and just lead a simple life.
 I sent him some money then, and one more time again this year.
 But, something just feels a little off.

 He is eligible for Social Security next year, which I think will provide a boost to his income, but I’m not sure.
 Are you allowed to receive disability insurance and social security at the same time?
 I’ve also read that it’s better to wait a little longer to collect social security so that his monthly checks will be higher.
 But, I’m stressed too, because he has other serious health issues which I’d prefer not to get into.

-My main question is whether I am allowed to receive $20,000 from a company for trees I do not own?
+My main question on helping a father in need is whether I am allowed to receive $20,000 from a company for trees I do not own?
 I’m assuming that anybody can receive any legitimate money from anybody or corporation so long as the person receiving the money files a specific tax form and pays the appropriate level of taxes.
 All our government cares about is making more money off of us, right?

 I’ve come up with three solutions to this scenario:

 1) The first scenarios is to actually not accept the money, but to ask the logging company to pay the $20,000 in installments over several years so that the father can keep receiving disability insurance.
 The father needs to figure out what the maximum income he is allowed to earn in order to keep receiving disability and calculate some math.

 Figure out how much the father has earned in 2011 already and subtract that level by the maximum income allowed to earn.
 If he’s earned $6,000 and the maximum allowable is $12,000, then the father cannot accept more than $5,999 (to be safe) this year.